-Since May 25, 2018, Dr. Matthias Görlach has been the appointed FLI ombudsperson.
-His mandate is to advise and councel scientists and scholars in matters of good scientific practice and their potential impairment through scientific dishonesty.
-The ombudsperson is in charge of being available as a confidential advisor in cases where there is suspicion of a violation of the principles of good scientific practice.
+Prof. Christoph Englert and Dr. Susann Groth are the current ombudspersons at FLI.
+Their mandate is to advise and councel scientists and scholars in matters of good scientific practice and its potential impairment through scientific dishonesty.
+The ombudspersons are available as a confidential advisor in cases where there is suspicion of a violation of the principles of good scientific practice.

-As an impartial and qualified mediator, the ombudsperson should advise the scientists on questions of good scientific practice.
+As impartial and qualified mediator, the ombudsperson should advise scientists in matters of good scientific practice.
 In case of a potential violation of GSP rules or allegations of scientific misconduct, the ombudsperson discusses confidentially the issues with all parties involved and pass them on to the responsible authorities of the institution, if appropriate.
 The aim is to solve conflicts by mediation whenever possible – yet always in compliance with GSP rules.

-Everything, which is brought to the attention of the ombudsperson, is dealt with strict confidentiality.
-This confidentiality is meant to protect the informant and all involved persons and is valid even after having closed the case.
+Everything, which is brought to the attention of the ombudsperson, is dealt with in strict confidentiality.
+This confidentiality is meant to protect the informant and all involved persons and holds even after a case has been closed.
 Other persons, institutions or boards are informed only upon agreement in accordance with the client(s) or if the case at hand requires a formal process of clarification according to the procedures set forth in the “Rules of Good Scientific Practice at FLI”.

 The work of the ombudsman is based upon the regulations and recommendations of the FLI, the Leibniz Association and the Deutsche Forschungsgemeinschaft, respectively:

 - FLI Rules of Good Scientific Practice at FLI [pdf]

 - Guidelines for Good Scientific Practice in the Leibniz Association [pdf]

 - DFG Guidelines for Safeguarding Good Research Practice - Code of Conduct [pdf]